Monthly Income Investments for 2022

 Partials can a be a great way to invest in notes for the monthly income the produce, with relatively little capital outlay.

-Note brokers buy loans in bulk and sell them on to investors.
+Note brokers buy loans in bulk and sell them on to smaller investors.
 In many cases they will buy non-performing notes at deep discounts to face value, modify the loan with the existing borrower and sell it on to an investor seeking monthly income.

 As with any service provider or seller, there are good and bad note brokers.
 Make sure you do your due diligence.
-Ask for referrals and look for reviews form other investors.
+Ask for referrals and look for reviews from other investors.
 You will find a list of not brokers in the resources section at the end of this article.

 Online Note Trading Platforms